PipeWire/pipewire/doc/spa/pod.md

 ## Struct fields

-To iterate over the fields of a struct use:
+To iterate over the fields of a Struct use:

 ```
 struct spa_pod *pod, *obj;